 Why use story mapping?

 Story mapping serves a few key purposes.
-It paints a full picture of how a product is used, which is often lost in the “not seeing the forest for the trees” reality of feature development, since most teams focus on specific tasks and not the “big picture” most of the time.
-It can also identify holes in functionality or areas to focus on, since it can visually highlight gaps in the user experience.
+It paints a full picture of how a product is used, which is often lost in the “not seeing the forest for the trees” reality of feature development since most teams focus on specific tasks and not the “big picture” most of the time.
+It can also identify holes in functionality or areas to focus on since they can visually highlight gaps in the user experience.
 A story map can also be an excellent tool for prioritizing, both for an MVP (what’s the minimum required to complete the overall goal) and for subsequent releases (what’s missing that must/should/could be there).

-Of course the most common usage of story mapping is utilizing it as an alternative to “flat” backlog management, where each item is viewed in a vacuum instead of in a visual, big picture context.
+Of course, the most common usage of story mapping is utilizing it as an alternative to “flat” backlog management, where each item is viewed in a vacuum instead of in a visual, big-picture context.
 Grooming a backlog with no context might work, but you miss out on the chance to view each item’s connection and importance to the overall journey.

 History of Story Mapping

 Jeff Patton is credited as the inventor of story mapping and he has literally written the book on it (User Story Mapping).
-This invention was borne out of a realization that written documents are prone to misinterpretation, while having an actual conversation was far likelier to lead to a common understanding and delivery of a product that actually meets the needs of its intended users.
+This invention was borne out of a realization that written documents are prone to misinterpretation while having an actual conversation was far likelier to lead to a common understanding and delivery of a product that actually meets the needs of its intended users.